mgedmin/py-test-runner.vim/README.rst

 You'll also need taghelper.vim_ (or the older pythonhelper.vim_), and I recommend asyncrun.vim_ too.

-Needs Vim built with Python support.
+Needs Vim built with Python 3 support.
+(Python 2 might work too, but I make no promises about it staying working.)

 Usage